 The person who is trained to do these modifications is called a “Tuner”.
-Though the tuner is trained on what modifications to do and to what level, most of the times they use specialized tools and software.
-The tuner does not necessarily know where in the ECM program memory are the parameters he or she need to modify.
-That is a job of a team of researchers that develop a system to do so.
-Instead, the tuner knows what to do in terms of injector opening timing at certain RPMs or at certain engine loads, how much ignition advance in degrees and stuff like that.
+Though the tuner is trained on what modifications to do and to what level, most of the time they use specialized tools and software.
+The tuner does not necessarily know where in the ECM program memory are the parameters he or she needs to modify.
+That is the job of a team of researchers that develop systems to do so.
+Instead, the tuner knows what to do in terms of injector opening timing at certain RPMs or at certain engine loads, how much ignition advance in degrees, and stuff like that.
 However, there are tuners that know about both matters.

 Protected Chips and Piracy

 Since the experimentation and development of good and effective performance chips takes a lot of time, effort, and knowledge, and the means to do it are often very expensive and exclusive, performance chips are often protected to avoid illegal or unauthorized copies.